Shahxad-Akram/webview_flutter_plus/README.md

 # webview_flutter_plus
 webview_flutter_plus is a powerful extension of [webview_flutter](https://pub.dartlang.org/packages/webview_flutter).
-This Flutter package helps to load HTML, CSS and Javascript content even from Assets or Strings.
+This package helps to load HTML, CSS and Javascript content even from Assets or Strings.
 This inherits all features of webview_flutter with minor API changes.

 Do check [**flutter_tex**](https://pub.dartlang.org/packages/flutter_tex) a powerful implementation of this package.